 Another food item to add in your food trail when you are in Varanasi is chaat.
 You will get diversified varieties.
 Right from the modest aloo-tikki to a wide range of potato patties with chickpea curry and topped with chutneys to pani puri and papdi chaat, you will get a wide range of varieties here.
 Kashi Chaat Bhandar is a popular destination near Dashwamedha ghat and a must try is Tomato Chaat here.

-There is another unique item that is a must try for all those who visit Beneras to eat something great is Butter toast also known as ‘safed makkhan toast.’
-This is a thick, local bread over live coal and then butter is slathered with white butter or regular butter.
+There is another unique item that is a must try for all those who visit Varanasi to eat something great is Butter toast also known as ‘safed makkhan toast.’
+This is a thick, local bread slice toasted over live coal and then slathered with white butter or regular butter.
 You will find it in “Laxmi Chai Waale.’
 Though this food item is available at several places but this tea-stall is known for good toasts.
 You will also get deeply boiled tea cooked over coal stove and served in earthen glasses.

 Do not miss another top selling and a known food of Varanasi which is lassi (yogurt based drink).
 It is thick, cardamom flavoured and topped with a lot of cream, rose water and dry fruits.
 You can have it at Ram Bhandar but Lassiwala near the Assi Ghat or Thandai (Milk flavoured with a wide range of spices).
 On your way back do not forget to try the sweets of Varanasi from a sweet shop.
 Launglata, laal peda and Banarsi paan are some of the must-haves in Varanasi.